The BreakOut Program

 Sports include biking, archery, fishing, hiking, basketball, baseball, dodgeball, volleyball, running, ultimate frisbee, rock-climbing, swimming, snow shoeing, snowboarding

 Weekly Horse Riding

 Students get to learn about all things equestrian including horse care, riding, barn management and horse knowledge.
 Horses are great motivation for kids to stay attentive and at baseline.

-Research shows that boys with ADHD often are successful when they run their own businesses rather that working as an employee.
+Research shows that neurodiverse children often are successful when they run their own businesses rather that working as an employee.
 One day per week is devoted to mentoring your son in his small business career.
 He really can do this!

 Every week your son receives a "passport to success" which has places for accountability every hour.
 Feedback and rewards are given every hour, day, and week to keep your son on track.

 Math U See

 The fundamentals are emphasized in a hands-on, applied method with very small groups.

 BOS accesses the courses from Resilified that teach families and kids how to be more resilient.
 Social skills and manners are woven through the day.

 BOS teaches reading using phonics and writing using a variant of the Charlotte Mason program.